-This post was originally published in January 2019.
+This post was originally published in January 2019 and updated again in November 2019.
 Since then, I have tried more natural deodorants and wanted to share my honest, unbiased reviews.
 I have previously reviewed natural deodorants; this is an update on my experience transitioning to natural deodorant, what worked and what didn't.
 I am not an expert, and I have not been paid by any brand mentioned in this post.
-All products were paid for with my own money.

 What is “Natural” Deodorant?

 The term natural deodorant is misleading, and many different deodorants with very different ingredient lists use this term.
 While I don’t like this term, I choose to use it for this post as this is the term used to market these deodorants.